 All of these drought impacts can inflict extreme costs on people, businesses, and governments.
 From 2011 through 2020, the United States experienced nine droughts, each causing at least $1 billion in damages.

 Droughts also increase the amount of carbon dioxide in the atmosphere, including by decreasing which reduces the amount of vegetation storing carbon dioxide.
 In addition, increases in drought-related wildfire and soil erosion can release carbon dioxide sequestered in trees and plants back into the atmosphere.

 How to Build Resilience

-- Other actions that improve resilience to other stressors, like deploying green infrastructure for stormwater management or increasing energy efficiency in buildings (thereby using less water-cooled power), can improve resilience to drought as a co-benefit.
+Other actions that improve resilience to other stressors, like deploying green infrastructure for stormwater management increasing energy efficiency in buildings (thereby using less power from plants that rely on water to function), and using renewable energy like solar (that isn’t reliant on water) can improve resilience to drought as a co-benefit.

 These steps will be most effective if they are combined with reductions in greenhouse gases that can minimize the ultimate magnitude of climate change.
 Luckily, many solutions that build resilience to drought and other climate stressors – like water conservation and improving soil health – can also reduce greenhouse gas emissions.